josmar-crwdstffng/angular/aio/content/guide/structural-directives.md

 The input variables in this example are `hero`, `i`, and `odd`.
 The parser translates `let hero`, `let i`, and `let odd` into variables named `let-hero`, `let-i`, and `let-odd`.
 The `let-i` and `let-odd` variables become `let i=index` and `let odd=odd`.
-Angular sets `i` and `odd` to the current value of the context's `index` and `odd` properties.
+Angular sets `i` and `odd` to the current value of the `index` and `odd` properties of the context.

-The parser applies PascalCase to all directives and prefixes them with the directive's attribute name, such as ngFor.
+The parser applies PascalCase to all directives and prefixes them with the attribute name of the directive, such as ngFor.
 For example, the `ngFor` input properties, `of` and `trackBy`, map to `ngForOf` and `ngForTrackBy`.
-As the `NgFor` directive loops through the list, it sets and resets properties of its own context object.
+As the `NgFor` directive loops through the list, it sets and resets properties of the associated context object.
-These properties can include, but aren't limited to, `index`, `odd`, and a special property named `$implicit`.
+These properties can include, but are not limited to, `index`, `odd`, and a special property named `$implicit`.

-Angular sets `let-hero` to the value of the context's `$implicit` property, which `NgFor` has initialized with the hero for the current iteration.
+Angular sets `let-hero` to the value of the `$implicit` property of the context, which `NgFor` has initialized with the hero for the current iteration.

 For more information, see the [NgFor API](api/common/NgForOf "API: NgFor") and [NgForOf API](api/common/NgForOf) documentation.

 ### Creating template fragments with `<ng-template>`

-Angular's `<ng-template>` element defines a template that doesn't render anything by default.
+The `<ng-template>` element in Angular defines a template that does not render anything by default.
 With `<ng-template>`, you can render the content manually for full control over how the content displays.

 If there is no structural directive and you wrap some elements in an `<ng-template>`, those elements disappear.